 Would you want guidance on what to wear to the interview?
 To be told who will be on the interview panel and get a copy of their Manager Readme in advance?

 Are they worried that their current employer will find out they’re looking for a new job?
 Offer to meet them out of hours, in any location of their choice.

 Are they worried that they won’t like the new team?
 Offer them the opportunity to have lunch with the potential future colleagues or an informal initial coffee with their potential future manager.

-5. Take away frustration and put the candidate in control
+Put the candidate in control

 There are parts of the recruitment process that are frustrating for everyone involved.
 For example, co-ordinating calendars of multiple hiring team members and candidates to find interview times that suit everyone.
 Consider using technology like automated interview scheduling software to remove the friction and make sure your candidate experience stands head and shoulders above your competition.

 Do you have a team of great people who know other great people that you might like to hire?
 Rather than paying expensive recruitment agencies to find you candidates who might not be a good cultural fit (even if they look good on paper) why not ask your existing team to put people in their network forward?

 Offering bonuses to employees who refer a great candidate that you decide to hire is a great incentive to encourage your existing team to take action in this area.